This is way more than talk therapy

 As explained by the Center for Mind-Body Medicine, Mind-Body approaches use the conscious mind to impact the work of the brain and the rest of the body.
 These techniques exert their effects on the hypothalamus or the “switching station” in the brain.
 The hypothalamus controls the autonomic nervous system, which controls heart rate, and blood pressure.
 Additionally, it controls the endocrine gland and the nervous system.
 But what am I saying here?

 So, your brain tells your body how to react.
 What your brain tells your body to do in situations is based on its assessment of danger.
-And when you’ve experienced trauma, your brain mistakes your brain thinks many things are dangerous.
+And when you’ve experienced trauma, sometimes your brain thinks many things are dangerous.
 Because of this your body is always preparing for an attack which creates strain on your mind, body and spirit.
-Mind-Body techniques target the parts of your body and brain where you experience this strain to help you heal and assess danger more accurately.
+Mind-Body techniques target the parts of your body and brain where you experience this strain to help you heal and assess danger more accurately and experience relief.

 What are some examples of Mind-Body Medicine techniques?

 Here are some of the common techniques used at R.I.S.E.:

 - Guided Meditation

 - Deep breathing